-Every year, there are some changes in the JEE Advanced exam pattern and marking scheme.
+JEE Advanced total marks, number of questions and marking schem changes every year.
 For a better understanding, this article provides an analysis of the JEE Advanced marking scheme, distribution of questions, types of questions, and other related details from the past few years.

-JEE Advanced marking scheme 2026: The JEE Advanced marking scheme changes each year.
+JEE Advanced Marking Scheme 2026: Unlike most exams, the type of questions, total number of questions in paper, total marks and the marking scheme of JEE Advanced varies from year to year depending upon the organising institute.
+The exact JEE Advanced marking scheme is not announced before the exam like JEE Main.
 Negative marks may be awarded for incorrect answers to some of the questions.
-The JEE Advanced marking scheme (questions can carry 1, 2, 3, or 4 marks, there are negative markings of -1 or -2 marks, and certain questions might also not have any negative marking), along with the total number of questions and marks, will be provided to candidates on the day of the exam.
+As per the previous year JEE Advanced exam pattern, questions can carry 1, 2, 3, or 4 marks, and there could be negative markings of -1 or -2 marks, and certain questions might also not have any negative marking.
+The total number of questions and marks details will be available to candidates only on the day of the JEE Advanced exam.

 - JEE Advanced Marking Scheme 2026